 The control system in this report uses several discrete components to form a complete system.
 Since this paper is primarily concerned with the behaviour of the system as a whole, the inner workings of these components will only be included as far as they are relevant.
 The topic of control theory is also not referenced in any significant detail in this paper, despite its relevance, due to the overwhelming complexity it would add.

-Methods
+Method

 The design of the control system can be described as an iterative process, where experimentation and trial-by-error lead to successively more refined solutions.
 This strategy was chosen in order to avoid the added complexity of applying control theory concepts to the design.